BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 # 2. Filtering input images

 You now have 400 _possibly_ good images that _possibly_ look like the character you're trying to create.
-The next step is to filter these 400 images down to ~150 _definitely_ good images to train with.
+The next step is to filter these 400 images down to 25 or so _definitely_ good images to train with.
 Here's how I do that.

 ## Remove any images that are obviously off-prompt